ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

 While programming isn't be about one-upping other people's work, I'm taking this one.
 My calculator is better than the OS X dashboard calculator!

 \o/

+*Updated* The doMath function is even DRYer now.